U.S. Olympic swimmer accuses ex-coach of sexual abuse when she was 16

 “Much like the USOC knew about Larry Nassar years before his arrest and did nothing, USA Swimming had notice in 2010 that Sean Hutchison was involved in an inappropriate coach-athlete relationship with Ariana and took no actions to protect her or other swimmers,” her lawyer Robert Allard said in a statement.

 USA Swimming said in a statement it investigated in 2010 a report that Hutchison and Kukors had a sexual relationship in breach of the organization’s code of conduct.
-Both denied a relationship at the time, and the case was closed.
+Both denied a relationship at the time and the case was closed.

-The governing body said it first learned of the allegations of sexual abuse while Kukors was a minor for the first time when she went public this week.
+The governing body said it first learned of the allegations of sexual abuse while Kukors was a minor when she went public this week.
 The group supported Kukors and was helping the investigation.

 “We stand by her, and all other victims, in their quest to break their silence and confront their horrific experiences,” the statement said.

-Reporting by Jonathan Allen in New York; Editing by Daniel Wallis
+Reporting by Jonathan Allen in New York; Editing by Daniel Wallis and Paul Tait